 - URL fields

-- Google Drive, Box, or other 3rd party attachment storage services
+- Google Drive, Box, or other third-party attachment storage services

 - URLs in text-based fields

-- If you are sharing a file with a colleague who is not collaborating with you in Airtable, then you will need to consider alternative ways of sharing the file attachment in question.
-Typically, the best practice would be to navigate to the attachment in Airtable, download the file, and then share it with the colleague in an email, via Slack, or some other surface that your organization uses.
-Alternatively, you can share a view with the colleague and ask them to download the file themselves, should they need it for future reference.
+- If you are sharing a file with a colleague who isn't collaborating with you in Airtable, you will need to consider alternative ways of sharing the file attachment.
+We recommend navigating to the attachment in Airtable, downloading the file, and sharing it with the colleague via email, Slack, or another platform your organization uses.
+Alternatively, you can share a view with the colleague and ask them to download the file for their reference.

 - Go to an existing Zap that interacts with an attachment field.
-For example, you may have a Zap using the trigger "New record in Airtable" that will email an Airtable Attachment URL
+For example, you may have a Zap using the trigger "New record in Airtable" that emails an Airtable Attachment URL.

 For Airtable automations that handle attachment records, there are 2 options for using attachment URLs:

-- The attachment viewer URL property allows users to view the attachment but will require that they are signed into Airtable in order to view it.
+- The attachment viewer URL property allows users to view the attachment but requires they are signed into Airtable.

 - The expiring download URL property for use cases that intend to offer downloadable public links that will expire after some time.

-Every file uploaded to Airtable in an attachment field has a set of properties, including a unique ID, a URL directly to the file, a file name, and other data related to the file itself (size, type, etc.).
-The URL to those files is what will expire every few hours.
+Every file uploaded to Airtable in an attachment field has properties, including a unique ID, a URL directly to the file, a file name, and other data related to the file size, type, etc. The download URL property links to those files and will expire every few hours.